 We estimate energy use in the supply of raw materials to be around ten times our own manufacturing emissions.
 In our agricultural supply chain we are seeking to minimise this by using more sustainable land practices and reducing the use of nitrogen fertilisers and chemicals.
 In distribution:

 Our products get to market via a complex transport network of road, rail and sea, although in most markets we do not own or operate any distribution vehicles ourselves.
 Our studies show that the impact of transport and distribution is around 4 million tonnes of CO2 a year.
 We have started working with customers to minimise emissions by reducing the number of vehicle movements.
 We are continuing our global roll-out of climate-friendly ice cream cabinets and by the end of 2007 had around 200,000 hydrocarbon refrigerant cabinets in use.
 In consumer use:

 Our wider carbon footprint shows that across the whole value chain by far the most CO2 emissions occur during consumer use.
 This is most marked with our home and personal care brands which need energy to heat water for showers, washing machines and dishwashers.
 We can help reduce these environmental impacts through product design and formulation.
-We can also make a

-In October 2007, along with other leading companies, we became founding members of the Carbon Disclosure Project's Supply Chain Leadership Collaboration.
-This aims to increase disclosure of carbon impacts among suppliers and thereby encourage reductions in their carbon emissions.
+We can also make a WORKING WITH OTHERS In October 2007, along with other Disclosure Project's Supply Chain Carbon Disclosure Project's Climate Disclosure Leadership Index 2007. to participate in a pilot project to footprint of a number of products.
+2000 soap brand.